 Now that the best PCs can handle 4K easier than ever before, the best 4K monitors are all over the place.
 That’s why BenQ released the PD3200U, a massive 32-inch Ultra HD display, as part of its Designer Monitor range.
 3D designers particularly love this display, thanks to the factory-calibrated color accuracy and CAD/CAM mode.
 Marketed to creatives and professionals, BenQ has designed, seemingly by mistake, a panel that gamers will enjoy as well, making it one of the best monitors all-around – so long as they can find the space for it on their desks.

-Read the full review: BenQ PD3200U
+- Read More: BenQ PD3200U review

 It’s hard not to be impressed by the LG UltraGear 38GN950.
 If you’re looking for the ultimate gaming monitor, this is certainly the one to beat, with a 144Hz refresh rate that can be easily overclocked to 160Hz, 1ms response time, spectacular image quality, and many other gaming features like G-Sync, an ultra-wide aspect ratio and DisplayHDR 600.
 If you’re serious about gaming, then this is the gaming monitor to get – if you can afford it, that is.

-Read the full review: LG UltraGear 38GN950 review
+- Read more: LG UltraGear 38GN950 review

 Pro-level displays are no longer the premium priced, inaccessible purchase they started out to be.
 At least as far as the BenQ SW321C PhotoVue is concerned.
 This 32-inch 4K photo monitor is up a step or two in terms of both performance and usability, featuring an incredibly wide color gamut of 99% of the Adobe RGB color space and 95% of DCI-P3.
-If you’re in the cinematography or photography sphere, that’s exactly what you need.
-And, that’s on top of all the other features this monitor boasts.
-This is among the best monitors you’ll find for photo and video editors, and the best part is you’re getting it for cheaper than all others.

-Read the full review: BenQ SW321C PhotoVue review
+- Read more: BenQ SW321C PhotoVue review